Mejrifx/ecom-hq-main/SUPABASE_SETUP.md

 - You should see a bucket named `files` in your Storage list
 - If you don't see it, refresh the page and check again

-**Storage RLS Policies (if bucket is private):**
+**Storage RLS Policies (REQUIRED):**
-If you made the bucket private, you'll need to add RLS policies.
-Go to Storage > Policies and add:
+**IMPORTANT:** Even if you made the bucket public, you may still need RLS policies.
+Run the SQL from `fix-storage-rls.sql` in your Supabase SQL Editor, or manually add these policies:

+1. Go to Supabase Dashboard → SQL Editor
+2. Run the SQL from `fix-storage-rls.sql` file, or copy this:

 ```sql
 -- Allow authenticated users to upload files